-Throughout the forests, you can experience the variety of terrain and wildlife habitats that northern Wisconsin has to offer.
+Throughout the forests, you can experience the variety of terrain and wildlife habitats that camping in Wisconsin has to offer.
 Hikes through groves of maples, oaks, and aspens are often ripe with bushes of wild berries and mushrooms, leading to a more-likely-than-not chance to see the common white-tailed deer, foxes, and countless bird species for the birdwatcher in all of us.
 Needless to say, this is a massive ecosystem for you to explore.
 So be safe and smart, and read on to find the best things to do and places to stay in these two forests.

 6 Reasons to Plan a Chequamegon-Nicolet National Forest Camping Trip